 “Tit for tat” kind of living will get you nowhere and it’s time you started minding your own business, literally.
-Live a quiet life, be your own icon of beauty and influencer, don’t mind what your neighbour has or does not have and remember that your path and destiny is unique from that of your friend, sister or neighbour.
+Live a quiet life, be your own icon of beauty and influencer, don’t mind what your neighbor has or does not have, and remember that your path and destiny are unique from that of your friend, sister, or neighbor.

-Self-actualisation is the full realisation of ones potential, complete development of one’s abilities and appreciation of life.
+Self-actualization is the full realization of one’s potential, complete development of one’s abilities, and appreciation of life.
 This involves your full involvement in life and realizing what you are capable of accomplishing.
-According to Maslow’s hierarchy of needs, you can only self-actualise after you have satisfied your need for survival, security, human relationships and self-esteem needs.
+According to Maslow’s hierarchy of needs, you can only self-actualize after you have satisfied your need for survival, security, human relationships, and self-esteem needs.

-Worrying about how you look, what people are doing with their lives or saying about yours, what’s latest on social media, the car that your best friend is driving, etc will hinder you from self-actualisation.
-And most people that are happy and satisfied in life are those that have attained self-actualisation.
+Worrying about how you look, what people are doing with their lives or saying about yours, what’s latest on social media, the car that your best friend is driving, etc will hinder you from self-actualization.
+And most people that are happy and satisfied in life are those that have attained self-actualization.
 This will also define your purpose; when you feel are where you are supposed to be, doing what you are supposed to be doing.
-The eleven steps that I have provided above for your personal development along with the many other that I share on this blog are meant to guide you towards self-actualisation.
+The eleven steps that I have provided above for your personal development along with the many others that I share on this blog are meant to guide you towards self-actualization.